mikich-k2v/K2View-Academy/articles/TDM/tdm_gui/06_be_product_tdmdb_tables.md

 - **LU information** - lu_id, lu_name, lu_description, and lu_dc_name columns.
 - **BE information** - be_id column.
 The link to the **business_entities** table.
 - **LU relationship in the BE** - lu_parent_id and lu_parent_name columns holding the ID and name of the [parent LU](/articles/TDM/tdm_overview/03_business_entity_overview.md#building-an-lu-hierarchy-in-a-be) if it exists.
 - **Product information** - product_id and product_name columns.
 The product_id links to the **Products** table and is populated by -1.
 The product_name is set to NULL when the record is created.
 Product information is set when the LU is attached to the Product.
-If the LU is deleted in the Product, the product columns are return their default values.
+If the LU is deleted in the Product, the product columns return to their default values.

 ### TDM_BE_Post_Exe_Process